$2,255 pp (USD)

 Ngorongoro Crater

 Finally, we descend into the crater.
-The crater walls provide a natural sanctuary for the animals, which means there is plenty to see: lions, elephants, buffalo, rhino and leopard (if you are lucky).
-The only animal you won’t see in here is a giraffe, whose long legs are unable to cope with the steep’s sides of the crater.
-In the late afternoon we drive back to Arusha.
+The crater's walls create a natural sanctuary for wildlife, offering a diverse range of animals to observe, including lions, elephants, buffalo, rhinos, and, if you are lucky, leopards.
+The only animal you will not see here is the giraffe, whose long legs make it difficult to navigate the steep sides of the crater.
+In the late afternoon, we drive back to Arusha.

 - Main Destination: